hizhitman/CS6370-Natural-Language-Processing/Final Project Code/Final Project Code/README.txt

 When the flag is not passed, all the queries in the Cranfield dataset are considered and precision@k, recall@k, f-score@k, nDCG@k and the Mean Average Precision are computed.

 In both the cases, *queries.txt files and *docs.txt files will be generated in the OUTPUT FOLDER after each stage of preprocessing of the documents and queries.

+We also have a hypothesis testing code that perfoms all the required statistical tests and the results are concluded based on appropriate confidence intervals.